MiniGameWorlds/MiniGameWorld/resources/devWiki/making-minigame-guide.md

 - `PVE`: whether players can damage entity (not player)
 - `INVENTORY_SAVE`: whether inventory save
 - `MINIGAME_RESPAWN`: whether player will be respawn in minigame location
+- `LIVE_GAMEMODE`: gamemode when a player join a minigame
+- `DEAD_GAMEMODE`: gamemode when a player's live changed to false in a minigame
+- `COLOR`: minigame custom color
+- `FOOD_LEVEL_CHANGE`: whether player's food level(hunger) changes
 ### How to use
 ```java
 public PassMob() {